 Amy Carrad

-Amy is our Communications Officer, and is also a Research Officer within the ANU’s School of Regulation and Global Governance (RegNet), working on the NHMRC Ideas Project ‘Evaluating Systems Change for Health Equity: A Case Study of Australia’s COVID-19 Policy Response’, and a member of the Menzies Centre for Health Governance.
+Amy is our Senior Project Officer, and is also a Research Officer within the ANU’s School of Regulation and Global Governance (RegNet), working on the NHMRC Ideas Project ‘Behind the scenes of socioeconomic advantage and health inequities: evaluating the role of public policy and privilege’, and a member of the Australian Research Centre for Health Equity (ARCHE).
 Her research interests include governance for healthy, sustainable, and equitable food systems, including the roles of both those traditionally understood as being responsible for governing (e.g., governments), and others (e.g., civil society actors).
 She is also interested in wellbeing economies and the ways these alternatives could contribute to planetary health equity.

 The Hothouse Advisory Board comprises world renowned academics with expertise in public health, climate science and health, social systems science, economics and political studies, and key change makers in government, international organisations, business, civil society and the media.
 The Board will help strengthen the expertise of the Laureate team; translate the evidence generated into policy and action in Australia and internationally, and provide the Laureate Research Fellows and PhDs opportunities to build their leadership in collaborative publications, grant development and knowledge mobilization.
 The confirmed Advisory Board members (as of July 2022) are: